TristanSanto/appbooking/README.md

 </VirtualHost>
 ```

-## To Log In as Admin
+## To Log In as an Admin User

 Suppose that you've accessed the application with the following url :
 http://appbooking.net

-To log in as admin, type the following url :
+To log in as an admin user, type the following url :
 http://appbooking.net/admin

 Then, use these authentication codes :